- Mr G.J. Affleck (Head of Department)

 We follow a programme of study covering British history from the Norman Conquest to the Second World War.

-We follow the AQA specification studying the history of medicine from the Middle Ages to the present, the Norman Conquest, the Russian Revolution and the Cold War.
+We follow the AQA specification studying the history of medicine from the Middle Ages to the present, Elizabethan England, the Russian Revolution and the Cold War.

 We follow the AQA specification studying the Tudors 1485-1603 and the Cold War 1945-91.
 There is also a coursework unit on Russia 1855-1953.